Recovery in the Community

 Residential Rehabilitation programmes

-Sometimes, in addiction, it is beneficial to remove ourselves from the situation and attend a residential rehabilitation centre.
+Sometimes, in addiction it is beneficial to remove ourselves from the situation and attend a residential rehabilitation centre.
 There are many of these around the UK and contrary to supposition they do not all need private funding.
-A number of them operate within the benefits system using housing benefit complemented by a top-up from the attendee’s paid benefit.
+Several of them operate within the benefits system using housing benefit complemented by a top-up from the attendee’s paid benefit.
 Others are run as a business where the attendee is in effect a worker in the business.
 This has the advantage of producing a work ethic as well as focussing the mind away from addiction.